Your Strategy Has a Shelf Life: Why Continuous Intelligence Matters

 - Client retention driven by demonstrated, measurable value

 The math is straightforward.
 A one-time engagement generates revenue once.
 A CI subscription generates revenue continuously — and because each cycle builds on the previous version's fact registry, the marginal cost of each refresh decreases while the cumulative value to the client increases.
+This mirrors Gartner's own observation that 74% of B2B buyer teams experience unhealthy conflict during decisions; versioned intelligence gives internal champions the evidence they need to move their committees forward between formal reviews (Gartner, 2025).

 The Strategic Implication